• Reading

 20-30 Piece Floor Puzzles

 Around the same time that frame puzzles are of high interest to children, so are giant floor puzzles!
 These puzzles often take on a unique shape and can be several feet long in length.
 The pieces are large, making it easy for young children to put together.
 Since these puzzles are larger, they do take up more storage space.
-We purchased a few, put them together a couple times and then passed them on to my son’s school as we just don’t have the storage space.
+We purchased a few, put them together a couple of times, and then passed them on to my son’s school as we just don’t have the storage space.

 Melissa & Doug Giant Fire Truck Floor Puzzle